 If you find yourself in a variety of conditions, goggles with removable lenses are a much smarter buy.
 Typically out of the box you’ll get at least two lenses, one for sunny conditions with around 10% VLT, and another for overcast conditions, with a rating of approximately 50% VLT.
 If you’re a night skier, we’d also recommend a clear lens, which in many cases will have a VLT of 90% or higher.
 Pick a removable lens system that is easy to swap out lenses on the fly — you’ll thank us later for doing so.

 Another vital consideration is anti-fog.
 Nothing makes a pair of goggles more useless than an inability to stay fog-free.
 Nearly every mid and high-end goggle will have this functionality, with generally better results on higher-priced goggles.
 There are some exceptions to this, but like with everything else, you get what you pay for.

-Finally, if you are looking to purchase a helmet, select the same manufacturer for both the helmet and goggles whenever possible.
+Finally, if you are looking to purchase a ski and snowboard helmet, select the same manufacturer for both the helmet and goggles whenever possible.
 While most goggles will play well with just about any helmet, you’ll get the best fit this way.

 - The 11 Best Blue-Light-Blocking Glasses for Men in 2021

 - The 10 Best Aftershave Balms for Men in 2021

 - The 24 Absolute Best Watches for Men in 2021

 - The 9 Best Men’s Watches You Can Buy Under $1,000